Go back to all articles

 System testing — functional and regress testing of a product before the release.

 Testing the performance of each and every website or application component is always useful, but in case your budget is very limited, you can test the most important modules only.
 You will have to prioritize, since according to the Pareto principle, you can mitigate roughly 80% of the risks by testing only 20% of the product.
-By doing so, you will be able to understand how reliable the system critical functions are, and avoid long and expensive full-scale system tests.
+This selective testing not only ensures system reliability but also allows you to effectively manage error budgets in your projects.
+By doing so, you can avoid long and expensive full-scale system tests while focusing on system-critical functions.

 When choosing which particular parts of the system will undergo such a selective testing, focus on the ones which are supposed to take the heaviest load, i.e., the functions which will be most popular among the majority of users.
 Catalog search, adding items to the basket, and checking out can be the ones you are looking for in e-commerce.
 High frame rate, low ping and in-game purchases will be crucial for online games, and the insurance company will probably have to focus on the calculation of the cost of products.